Uniqueness of critical points of the second Neumann eigenfunctions on triangles

-The proof of \autoref{thm12} does not depend on the main result (nonexistence of interior critical point) in \cite[Theorem A]{JM22ar}.
-Property \ref{eqit1a} completes the proof of the original result \cite[Theorem 1.1]{JM20}, where in the erratum paper \cite{JM22ar} the authors pointed out that the original proof is however incomplete in the case of acute triangles.
-Property \ref{eqit1b} was originally proposed as a conjecture at the end of the notable work by Judge and Mondal in \cite[Conjecture 13.6]{JM20}.
-Property \ref{eqit1c} effectively resolves \cite[Conjecture 6.60]{LS17}; and consequently, Property \ref{eqit1c} recovers the results in \cite{NSY20}, where their results only focus on the right triangle with an angle $\pi/5$ and their proof is numerical and using finite elements.
-We note that Property \ref{eqit1a} immediately implies that the global extrema are achieved only at the vertices as suggested several times before, e.g., \cite[Conjecture 6.52]{LS17}; besides, Property \ref{eqit1d} is a stronger result which is discovered numerically by Terence Tao at the beginning of \href{https://polymathprojects.org/2012/06/12/polymath7-research-thread-1-the-hot-spots-conjecture/}{Polymath7 research thread 1} \cite{Pol12}.
-Property \ref{eqit1e}, the monotonicity property, is essential in the proof of the theorem.
-Property \ref{eqit1f}, the simplicity of the second eigenvalue, was first proven in \cite{Siu15} via the inequality $2\mu_{2} < \mu_{2}+\mu_{3}$, which is obtained by estimating the bounds of eigenvalues.
+The proof of \autoref{thm12} does not depend on the main result (nonexistence of an interior critical point) in \cite[Theorem A]{JM22ar}.
+Property \ref{CGY0102ita} completes the proof of the original result \cite[Theorem 1.1]{JM20}, for which the erratum \cite{JM22ar} pointed out that the original proof was incomplete in the case of acute triangles.
+Property \ref{CGY0102itb} was originally proposed as a conjecture at the end of the notable work by Judge and Mondal \cite[Conjecture 13.6]{JM20}.
+Property \ref{CGY0102itc} settles \cite[Conjecture 6.60]{LS17}; consequently, it recovers the results of \cite{NSY20}, where only the right triangle with angle $\pi/5$ was treated using a numerical proof based on finite elements.
+We note that Property \ref{CGY0102ita} immediately implies that the global extrema are achieved only at the vertices, as suggested several times before (e.g., \cite[Conjecture 6.52]{LS17}).
+Besides, Property \ref{CGY0102itd} is a stronger result, first observed numerically by Terence Tao at the beginning of \href{https://polymathprojects.org/2012/06/12/polymath7-research-thread-1-the-hot-spots-conjecture/}{Polymath7 research thread 1} \cite{Pol12}.
+Property \ref{CGY0102ite}, the monotonicity property, is essential in the proof of the theorem.
+Property \ref{CGY0102itf}, the simplicity of the second eigenvalue, was first proven in \cite{Siu15} via the inequality $2\mu_{2} < \mu_{2} + \mu_{3}$ obtained by estimating eigenvalue bounds.
 Here we give an alternative proof by directly showing the linear dependence of any pair of second eigenfunctions.

 \begin{rmk} Judge and Mondal \cite{JM22ar} proved that the second Neumann eigenfunction on a triangle has no interior critical points.
 We briefly compare their approach with ours.

 To rule out interior critical points, Judge and Mondal argue by contradiction.
 Assuming that a second Neumann eigenfunction on some acute triangle ${T}_{0}$ has an interior critical point, they carry out a detailed analysis to produce an acute triangle ${T}_{\xi}$ whose corresponding eigenfunction ${u}_{\xi}$ possesses four non-vertex critical points on the boundary (see \cite[Proposition~3.7]{JM22ar} for their types and locations).
 These boundary critical points force the directional derivatives to have many nodal domains.
 By selecting a linear combination of two suitable directional derivatives supported in two disjoint nodal domains as a test function, they obtain a contradiction.